Hereditary peer: Inheritance of peerages

-The mode of inheritance of a hereditary peerage is determined by the method of its creation.
-Titles may be created by writ of summons or by letters patent.
-The former is merely a summons of an individual to Parliament and does not explicitly confer a peerage; descent is always to the heirs of the body, male and female.
-The latter method explicitly creates a peerage and names the dignity in question.
-Letters patent may state the course of descent; usually, this is only to male heirs, but by a special remainder other descents can be specified.
+The mode of inheritance of an hereditary peerage is determined by the method of its creation.
+Titles may be created by writ of summons, or by letters patent.
+A writ of summons is merely a summons of an individual to Parliament and does not explicitly confer a peerage.
+Descent is always to the heirs of the body, male and female.

+A letters patent explicitly creates a peerage and names the dignity in question.
+Letters patent may state the course of descent.
+Usually, this is to only male heirs, but by a special remainder other descents can be specified.
 The Gender Recognition Act 2004 regulates acquired gender and provides that acquiring a new gender under the Act does not affect the descent of any peerage.

-A child is deemed to be legitimate if its parents are married at the time of its birth or marry later; only legitimate children may succeed to a title, and furthermore, an English, Irish, or British (but not Scottish) peerage can only be inherited by a child born legitimate, not legitimated by a later marriage.
+A child is deemed to be legitimate if its parents are married at the time of its birth or marry later; only legitimate children may succeed to a title.
+An English, Irish, or British (but not Scottish) peerage can only be inherited by a child born legitimate, not legitimated by a later marriage.
+An example of this can be seen in the film director Christopher Guest, who bypassed his older half-brother Anthony to became the 5th Baron Haden-Guest, as the 4th Baron Haden-Guest was not married to Anthony's mother at the time of his birth.

 Normally, a peerage passes to the next holder on the death of the previous holder.
 However, Edward IV introduced a procedure known as a writ of acceleration, whereby it was possible for the eldest son of a peer holding more than one peerage to sit in the House of Lords by virtue of one of his father's subsidiary dignities.

 A person who is a possible heir to a peerage is said to be "in remainder".
-A title becomes extinct (an opposite to extant, alive) when all possible heirs (as provided by the letters patent) have died out; i.e., there is nobody in remainder at the death of the holder.
+A title becomes extinct (an opposite to extant, alive) when all possible heirs, as provided by the letters patent, have died out; i.e., there is nobody in remainder at the death of the holder.
 A title becomes dormant if nobody has claimed the title, or if no claim has been satisfactorily proven.
 A title goes into abeyance if there is more than one person equally entitled to be the holder.

 In the past, peerages were sometimes forfeit or attainted under Acts of Parliament, most often as the result of treason on the part of the holder.
-The blood of an attainted peer was considered "corrupted", consequently his or her descendants could not inherit the title.
-If all descendants of the attainted peer were to die out, however, then an heir from another branch of the family not affected by the attainder could take the title.
-The Forfeiture Act 1870 abolished corruption of blood; instead of losing the peerage, a peer convicted of treason would be disqualified from sitting in Parliament for the period of imprisonment.
+The blood of an attainted peer was considered "corrupted", and consequently, his or her descendants could not inherit the title.
+If all descendants of the attainted peer were to die out, however, an heir from another branch of the family not affected by the attainder could take the title.
+The Forfeiture Act 1870 abolished corruption of blood: instead of losing the peerage, a peer convicted of treason would be disqualified from sitting in Parliament for the period of imprisonment.